zandershah/cs488-demo/index.md

 <img src="5.png" class="double">
 <img src="6.png" class="double">

-> Mountains looked bad when bump mapped so instead I will show a bump mapped sphere.
+> Mountains looked bad when bump mapped so I decided to show a bump mapped sphere instead.
 This is because they are scaled from the space they were generated in so the partial derivatives are wrong.

 ## Model Pine Trees & Supervillain's Lair, Static Scene (Mountains, Pine Trees, Supervillain's Lair, Water)

 ![](7.png)

-> Every technical objective plays an important part in the final scene.
+> Every objective plays an important part in the final scene.
 >
 > - **Adaptive Anti-aliasing** for a smoother image.
 > - **Refraction & Reflection** are used for the windows, wine, and water.